Cat health insurance

 9.4 What does cat health insurance cover?

-Comprehensive cat health insurance covers a variety of services, including:
+Comprehensive cat health insurance covers a wide range of services, including:

 • Diagnostic tests